 Fire extinguished at truck warehouse on Sherwood Common Boulevard

-BATON ROUGE - The St. George Fire Department responded to a blaze at a truck warehouse on Sherwood Common Blvd.
+BATON ROUGE - Fire crews responded to a blaze at a truck warehouse on Sherwood Common Blvd.
 Monday night.

-The fire was reported after 9 p.m. at Capitol Freightliner on Sherwood Common, which runs between Airline Highway and Coursey Boulevard.
+The fire was reported around 9:15 p.m. at Capitol Freightliner on Sherwood Common, which runs between Airline Highway and Coursey Boulevard.

-Details on what may have caused the fire were not immediately available.
-There's still no word on injuries.
+According to the St. George Fire Department, firefighters arrived on the scene and found an 18-wheeler ablaze inside the garage.
+With help from BRFD, the fire was contained in under 30 minutes.

 More News